 - Franchise tax is based on the LLC's “net surplus,” which is the net assets minus member contributions.

 - If you have employees, you need to pay Texas employer taxes.

 - You need to obtain a federal employer identification number (EIN).

 - Texas employers may have to pay state taxes, like unemployment insurance (UI).

 - If you sell goods to Texas consumers, you'll need to collect and pay sales tax.
 This needs to be paid throughout the year, typically quarterly.

 - If you do business in other states, you'll need to register in some or all of those states as well.

 A common question is whether LLCs that are set up as non-profits are exempt from paying taxes.
 Any Texas LLC that is a non-profit is not automatically exempt from federal or state taxes.
 You will need to research the requirements set forth by the IRS, specifically Publication 557: Tax-Exempt Status for Your Organization.
 There is no specific LLC form in Texas that denotes non-profit status.
 The standard form is used for general LLC creation, but it was not designed to satisfy any particular requirements set forth by the IRS or Texas Comptroller.
 It's important to consult with an attorney to create a non-profit or tax-exempt LLC.

 If you have questions regarding Texas LLC tax filing requirements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.